Safe Pregnancy Exercises

 4. Wear comfortable workout shoes.

-5. Avoid becoming overheated and don’t exercise outside in hot weather.
+Avoid becoming overheated and don’t exercise outside in hot weather.
+Besides it not being pleasant, raisning your body temperate can be quite dangerous to baby’s well-being.

 6. Exercise in a temperature-controlled room.